-• Information10 that is generally sensitive, such as personal information, that is collected, stored, or communicated by the device in the intended use 11 of the device.
+• Information that is generally sensitive, such as personal information, that is collected, stored, or communicated by the device in the intended use of the device.

-To determine the conformity criteria for ★1, a draft of the conformity criteria was organized based on ETSI EN 303 645, a standard widely used in other countries, while also referring to the criteria of existing schemes such as Singapore's CLS and the Japanese CCDS Certification Program.
+To determine the conformance criteria for STAR-1, a draft of the conformance criteria was organized based on ETSI EN 303 645, a standard widely used in other countries, while also referring to the criteria of existing schemes such as Singapore's CLS and the Japanese CCDS Certification Program.

-For the evaluation procedure of \$\pp21\$, an "evaluation method" was developed by referring to the evaluation procedures of existing domestic and overseas schemes such as Singapore CLS and the CCDS Certification Program.
-The "evaluation method" is either "document" or "device check"; however, to allow for self-declaration of conformity by IoT product vendors at the lowest possible cost, the "evaluation method" in \$\pp11\$ focuses on "document," which is assumed to require less man-hours for evaluation.
+For the evaluation procedure of STAR-1, an "evaluation method" was developed by referring to the evaluation procedures of existing domestic and overseas schemes such as Singapore CLS and the CCDS Certification Program.
+The "evaluation method" is either "document" or "device check"; however, to allow for self-declaration of conformity by IoT product vendors at the lowest possible cost, the "evaluation method" in STAR-1 focuses on "document," which is assumed to require less man-hours for evaluation.

-The draft \$\psi 1\$ conformance criteria and evaluation procedures were discussed in the Study Group and Preliminary Committee in parallel with a POC of the draft to calculate cost for evaluation.
-In the demonstration, 10 products were evaluated based on the draft, through both self-evaluation by IoT product vendors and third-party evaluations by independent test laboratories (See Section 3.5 for definition of independent test laboratories).
+The draft STAR-1 conformance criteria and evaluation procedures were discussed in the Study Group and Preliminary Committee in parallel with a POC of the draft to calculate cost for evaluation.
+In the POC, 10 products were evaluated based on the draft, through both self-evaluation by IoT product vendors and third-party evaluations by independent test laboratories (See Section 3.5 for definition of independent test laboratories).
 The man-hours required for evaluation averaged 23.9 man-hours, and there was no significant difference between man-hours for self-evaluation and third-party evaluation.
 The conformance criteria that required a particularly large number of man-hours were those related to port scanning and vulnerability scanning on devices, but this was attributed to the fact that a large number of man-hours were required to initially construct the tool environment, and it was confirmed that the expected man-hours for second and subsequent evaluations were shorter in time.

 In the POC, there were differences in evaluation results between self-evaluation and third-party evaluation for several criteria in several products.
-The two main reasons for the differences were that the conformity criteria and evaluation procedures were ambiguous, and that the third party could not receive documents for document evaluation from the vendor.
+The two main reasons for the differences were that the conformance criteria and evaluation procedures were ambiguous, and that the third party could not receive documents for document evaluation from the vendor.
 To address the former, the conformance criteria and evaluation procedures were clarified to ensure uniqueness of the results.
 To address the latter, the handling of documents for document evaluation was organized.

-The security requirements and conformance criteria for ≈ 1 are shown in the Annex.
-Evaluation procedures and evaluation guides for the conformance criteria of ≈ 1 were also developed based on the results of the Study Group and Preliminary Committee.
-The security requirements, conformance criteria, evaluation procedures for ≈ 1 established by the Preliminary Committee this year will be discussed and finalized in the Technical Advisory Committee during FY2024.
-Security requirements, conformance criteria, evaluation procedures for ≈ 2 and above will be discussed in the Technical Advisory Committee and the Conformity Criteria WG starting FY2024.
+The security requirements and conformance criteria for STAR-1 are shown in the Annex.
+Evaluation procedures and evaluation guides for the conformance criteria of STAR-1 were also developed based on the results of the Study Group and Preliminary Committee.
+The security requirements, conformance criteria, evaluation procedures for STAR-1 established by the Preliminary Committee this year will be discussed and finalized in the Technical Advisory Committee during FY2024.
+Security requirements, conformance criteria, evaluation procedures for STAR-2 and above will be discussed in the Technical Advisory Committee and the Conformance Criteria WG starting FY2024.

-In order to reduce difficulties for \$\pm\$1 evaluation as much as possible, support documents (FAQs) will be prepared and provided including those related to the initial construction of the tool environment required for device checks.
-In
+In order to reduce difficulties for STAR-1 evaluation as much as possible, support documents (FAQs) will be prepared and provided including those related to the initial construction of the tool environment required for device checks.
+In addition, security requirements, conformance criteria, and evaluation procedures will be periodically